-AmaWaterways is a company that’s highly regarded in the travel agency community, but might not be one you’ve heard quite so much about, which is why our own Cruise Specialists, Marketing Manager Maggie Blehert dutifully obliged to enjoy a vacation with you in mind.
+AmaWaterways is a company that’s highly regarded in the travel agency community, but might not be one you’ve heard quite so much about, which is why our own Cruise Specialists marketing team member Maggie Blehert dutifully obliged to enjoy a vacation with you in mind.
 (As always we go above and beyond for you!)

 First, a brief trip summary: